Clemson Municipal Court

 Fx: (864) 653-2044

-Judge Barnes was a three-year starter and receiver for the Tigers, and played in the East-West All Star game in 1961.
-He was drafted by the Green Bay Packers in 1962, and went on to a successful professional career that lasted for seven years.
-During his tenure as a professional player, Barnes also played for the Dallas Cowboys, Chicago Bears and Atlanta Falcons.
-Sports trivia buffs know that Barnes was the player who scored the first regular-season points for the Atlanta football franchise.
+Judge Barnes love affair with Clemson first began back in 1958 when he left his home state of Alabama to become a freshman at Clemson College.
+During his college career, he was a three-year starter and receiver for the Clemson Tigers, and played in the 1961 East-West All Star Hula Bowl in Hawaii.
+In 1962, he was drafted by the Green Bay Packers, and went on to a successful professional career that lasted for seven years.
+During his time as a professional player, Judge Barnes played for the Green Bay Packers, Dallas Cowboys, Chicago Bears and Atlanta Falcons.